 5. Try a Bleach Rinse (not for stainless steel interior)

 If you have problems with mold or milder, then your final solution is to try adding bleach.
 This is very effective for mold and milder but won’t be as effective for other problems.
-Use a half cup of bleach in a glass container and place in the top half of the dishwasher.
+Use a half cup of bleach in a glass container and place it in the top half of the dishwasher.

 Run the cycle with no other dishes.
 If you still smell bleach strongly, you may want to run another cycle of just water.
 This will remove any bacteria effectively.
 However, don’t use bleach if you have a stainless steel dishwasher as it may cause damage.